 Figure 3: PKI Model

 In a multi-stakeholder PKI model, typically a Policy Management Authority (PMA) is established, comprising a set of people responsible for ensuring that the established policies are being adhered to.
 The set is typically comprised of the stakeholders (e.g., service providers in the case of SHAKEN).

-5.1
+The PMA defines a Certificate Policy (CP) to be supported by the approved STI-CAs.
+The STI-CAs provide a Certification Practice Statement (CPS) describing their adherence to the Certificate Policy (CP) during the approval process.
+An outline of the Certificate Policy to be supported by the STI-CAs is provided in section 5.1.
 The STI-PA defines a Trust Authority Policy, including the following:

 STI-CAs shall not inherit trust from other STI-CAs in the deployment of the SHAKEN framework (i.e., the STI-PA is the only trust authority).
 To preclude this, policy mapping shall be inhibited.